iCashe/PursApiDocs/README.md

 <details><summary><h1><b>OAuth2 Flow</b></h1></summary>

-- This allows Cann-X to connect to Purs System.
+- The OAuth flow allows Cann-X app to connect to Purs System.
 Once connected, Cann-X app can accept Purs payments on their platform.
-This operation only needs to be completed once for the entire Cann-X application.
+This operation only needs to be completed once for the Cann-X app.

-### **Checkout Flow**

 - Once OAuth is successful, Cann-X app can create Purs payment requests for their customers to complete.
 This operation will be done each time a transaction is to be completed on the Cann-X app.